udaan-iitt/editions/2023_Autumn/iit-mandi-akshat.md

 thumbnail: images/akshat.jpg
 authors: Akshat Seth
 starred: false
+abio: none
 ---

-*Bro… The mess food is so good!*
+_Bro… The mess food is so good!_

 Is that what you want to say, too?
 If yes, then IIT Mandi is the place you should travel to. 😉

 Hello, fellow reader!
 I am Akshat, and I’m going to take you on a small tour of a not-so-small place called “Mandi”, located in the scenic hills of Himachal Pradesh.
 The campus of IIT Mandi is located 24 Km from the city of Mandi (yeah, that sounds like our college!), on the left bank of the river Uhl, making it really picturesque.

-*How did I get the opportunity?* Well, Dr. Janaki Ramaiah forwarded an announcement email that IIT Mandi had released for the Summer Internship Programme they were to conduct during the summer months of 2023.
+_How did I get the opportunity?_ Well, Dr. Janaki Ramaiah forwarded an announcement email that IIT Mandi had released for the Summer Internship Programme they were to conduct during the summer months of 2023.
 After filling out the form, submitting my CV to them (which looked very questionable to me back then), and sitting for a small interview with the professor, I was finally selected for the programme.

 Happy?
 Yes, I was!